davidnash/wp-autocomplete/README.md

 # wp-autocomplete
-WordPress theme to demonstrate autocomplete
+WordPress theme to demonstrate autocomplete.
+This is the code for the post at https://davidnash.com.au/autocomplete-field-wordpress-2019/